Artic144/Stardew-damage-calculator/README.md

 I hope to have made these spreadheets as user-friendly as possible, but here's a quick explanation of what's in them and how I have been using them.
 I ran `sdv dps lite.py` on 19 different weapons including Infinity, Dragontooth, Dwarf, and Galaxy weapon families.
 I also included weapons the player finds in standard mine reward chests like the Obsidian Edge and Crystal Dagger for fun.
 The weapons are sorted into spreadsheets by type (Dagger, Sword, Club), except for the Infinity and Galaxy families.
 This is because they cannot have Innate Enchantments and I wanted to keep the format the same across each sheet.

 Every sheet is sorted by High to Low Avg.
 Hit Damage by default.
-To sort data further, create a filter view in the sheet and select any desired stats.
+To sort data further, create a filter view by selecting `Data -> Create filter view` and clicking on the horizontal green lines by each column name.
 I find helpful things to filter are `Free Rings` to one or two to make room for other non-damage rings and `Professions` to find a build for specific characters.

-These are all the possible starting inputs I used to generate the spreadsheets, with some notes on what I chose to include / omit:
+That's all for the guide so if that's all you came for feel free to start looking around!
+Otherwise, these are all the possible starting inputs I used to generate the spreadsheets, with some notes on what I chose to include / omit.
+The calculator basically takes all possible combinations of these inputs and spits out the damage stats for each which is why I want to go over them here; These are all the different rings, forges, etc. you can expect to see represented in the spreadsheets.
 - __Rings__: `["Iridium","Aquamarine","Jade","Ruby","Lucky","Other"]`
   - Any game-allowed combination of these rings, assuming the player has combined rings and both ring slots available can be inputs.
   - Warrior Ring was not included as I feel you cannot expect 100% uptime on the buff unless in a very enemy dense environment.
 An option to enable the Warrior Ring is available in the customizable calculator.